Potentially Curative Surgery for Pancreatic Cancer

 Most curative surgery is designed to treat cancers at the head of the pancreas.
 Because these cancers are near the bile duct, some of them cause jaundice and are found early enough to be removed.
 Surgeries for other parts of the pancreas are typically only done when complete removal of the cancer will be possible.

-There are three procedures used to remove tumors of the pancreas:
+There are several procedures used to remove tumors of the pancreas:

 This is a long and complex operation, often taking 6-8 hours, that requires much skill and experience.
 It carries a relatively high risk of complications and may even be fatal.
 When the operation is done in small hospitals or by doctors with less experience, more than 15% of patients may die as a result of surgical complications.
 In contrast, when this operation is performed in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of complications from surgery.
 At the OHSU Knight Cancer Institute, our surgeons specialize in pancreatic and intestinal cancers, and have the training and experience to perform this surgery successfully.
 Still, even in the best hands, many patients have complications from the surgery.
 These can include: